-To be eligible to graduate and to receive a diploma from The College of Instrument Technology (CIT), students must satisfactorily complete 90% of the outlined program.
+To be eligible to graduate and to receive a diploma from The College of Instrument Technology (CIT), students must satisfatorily complete 90% of the outlined program.
 In addition, they must return all appropriate materials to the school and have no outstanding fees, tuition or delinquent loans.

-A diploma is awarded for the most advanced course successfully completed.
+A diploma is awarded for the successful completion of each course.
 The courses are designed to prepare students to start work as entry-level helpers, or coupled with their previous work experience, to be rehired in their field doing technical sales, sales support, manager, or to enter into other fields which touch on CIT training.